Elizabeth Blackwell (illustrator): Influences

 Blackwell was likely influenced by the work of Maria Sibylla Merian, who illustrated garden flowers in her work Neues Blumen Buch, among other works.
-Joseph Miller’s ‘Botanicum Officinale; or a Compendious Herbal: giving an account of all such plants as are now used in the Practice of Physick.’ also influenced Blackwell, and many of the descriptions of medical properties of plants were taken from it.
-Miller’s work and similar publications were not illustrated, so Blackwell’s illustrated herbal was needed.
-Some of the illustrations in A Curious Herbal were taken from H.A. van Rheede tot Draakestein’s Hortus indicus malabaricus, and Elizabeth credited and assigned these plates to him.
+Joseph Miller's Botanicum Officinale; or a Compendious Herbal: giving an account of all such plants as are now used in the Practice of Physick also influenced her, and many of the descriptions of medical properties of plants were taken from it.
+Miller’s work and similar publications were not illustrated, so her illustrated herbal was needed.
+Some of the illustrations in A Curious Herbal were taken from H.A. van Rheede tot Draakestein’s Hortus indicus malabaricus, and she credited and assigned these plates to him.

-Elizabeth Blackwell depicts plants in the style typical of botanical illustration from the sixteenth century onwards.
+Blackwell depicted plants in the style typical of botanical illustration from the sixteenth century onwards.
 Sparked by the European Renaissance and popularized by illustrators such as Leonhart Fuchs, this style was meant to give the viewer an understanding of the forms of organism from a scientific as well as artistic perspective.
-Blackwell’s illustrations often depict entire plants including the rhizomes or root systems.
+Her illustrations often depict entire plants including the rhizomes or root systems.
 She also includes separate flower structures, meant to mimic the appearance of scientific dissections.